Ficool

 That earned a reluctant laugh, the sound light but weary.

-And still, he couldn't help but look at her a moment longer.
+And still, he could not help but look at her a moment longer.

 Remus glanced back down at the parchment in his hand.
-The slip was so minor it was almost laughable—one misplaced letter in an otherwise flawless paper.
-But Tonks wasn't laughing.
+The slip was so minor it was almost laughable: one misplaced letter in an otherwise flawless paper.
+But Tonks was not laughing.
 And neither, truthfully, was he.

 He looked at her again.
-Her shoulders drawn in, deflated.
-This wasn't about pride or ego—it was about everything she'd fought to prove.
+Her shoulders were drawn in, deflated.
+This was not about pride or ego; it was about everything she had fought to prove.
 She had come so far.
-Worked harder than anyone else he'd taught this term, and that wasn't sentiment—it was fact.
-She'd earned more than some bureaucratic technicality holding her back.
+Worked harder than anyone else he had taught this term, and that was not sentiment; it was fact.
+She had earned more than some bureaucratic technicality holding her back.

 She was grinning now.
 Beaming, in fact.
-That mischievous spark had reignited behind her eyes, and with a sudden burst of motion, she was on her feet, dancing a little half-circle near his desk, parchment clutched to her chest like it was a love letter from Merlin himself.
+That mischievous spark returned to her eyes, and in a sudden burst of motion she was on her feet, dancing a little half-circle near his desk, parchment clutched to her chest like it was a love letter from Merlin himself.

 Remus went stiff as a board.